modernish/modernish/share/doc/modernish/WRITEUP.md

 ## Shell feature testing ##

-The initialization routine includes a battery of shell bug, quirk and feature tests, each of which is given an ID which is stored in `MSH_CAP` (capabilities) if found.
+The initialization routine includes a battery of shell bug, quirk and feature tests, each of which is given an ID which is stored in an internal cache variable if found.
 These are easy to query using the `thisshellhas` function, e.g. `if thisshellhas LOCAL, then` ...
 That same function also tests if 'thisshellhas' a particular reserved word or builtin command.

+To reduce start up time, only the bug/quirk/feature tests that are essential to the functioning of the main bin/modernish library are included in it;
+these are considered built-in tests.
+The rest, considered external tests, are included as small test scripts in libexec/modernish/cap/*.t which are sourced on demand.

 Feature testing is used by library functions to conveniently work around bugs or take advantage of special features not all shells have.
 For instance,